The early days

 Big wins for consumers

-Since those early days, we have exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
-And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law; and almost 40 years later we campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.
+Since those early days we've exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
+And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law.
+Almost 40 years later we also campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.

-Along the way, we've also had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
-Over the last three years, we've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.
+Along the way we've had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
+We've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.

-Our accredited laboratory is one of the few places in the world where you'll see staff strapping strollers to treadmills, baking hundreds of scones in a week or subjecting toys to torture – all in the quest to find out what consumers really want to know.
+Our accredited laboratory is one of only a few places in the world where you can see staff strapping strollers to treadmills, baking hundreds of scones in a week or subjecting toys to torture – all in the quest to find out what consumers really need to know.

-We remain fiercely independent, proudly nonprofit and non-partisan.
-And with more than 160,000 members, we're Australia's largest and loudest consumer movement.
+After 60 years we remain fiercely independent, proudly nonprofit and non-partisan.
+And with more than 170,000 members, we're Australia's largest and longest-running consumer organisation.